neurobrko/SyncSuite/README.md

 ### create_path_sync.py

-To speed up search for possible remote counterpart to local file, `file_map.py` script creates `synced_file_map.yaml`.\
+To speed up search for possible remote counterpart to local file, `create_path_sync.py` script creates `synced_file_map.yaml`.\
-This is pure helper script very little checks and verbosity! f something goes south, it talks to you through Traceback.\
+This is pure helper script with very little checks and verbosity!
+If something goes south, it talks to you through Traceback.\
-It needs a `sync_conf.yaml` config file in same directory or can be specified using either `-cd` or `-c` flags and result is saved in target directory/file, if `-t` flag is provided, otherwise it ends up in script root.\
+It needs a `sync_conf.yaml` config file in same directory or can be specified using either `-cd` or `-c` flags and result is saved in target directory/file, if `-t` flag is provided, otherwise it ends up in script root or dir specified with `-cd`.\
+Ignored folders, file(type)s are specified in `common.py`.\
 If target file already exists, it will be overwritten without warning!

 > **INFO**